 Exhibits

 At the Wisconsin Maritime Museum, there is something for everyone!
 Explore the streets of old Manitowoc and learn about Wisconsin’s rich shipbuilding history.
-We have exquisite ship models, ship engines, interactives, children’s play areas and a real WWII Submarine!
+We have exquisite ship models, ship engines, interactives, children’s play areas and a real WWII submarine!

 Maritime History Gallery